Russian Spiritual Mission in Beijing: Orthodox Mission in the 18th Century

 Peter I's decree of June 18, 1700, tasked the Tobolsk metropolitan with baptizing as many Chinese as possible, whose piety and worldly success were meant to persuade the Qing emperor to adopt Orthodoxy.
 It raised the idea of establishing a spiritual mission in Beijing.
 It was the first government directive addressing the Russian Orthodox Church's mission in China, emphasizing the need for Russian subjects to study local languages, customs, and culture to effectively preach Orthodoxy, aligning with Russia's political and trade interests in the Qing Empire.
 Thus, the Russian Orthodox Mission in Beijing was intended to be a center for both Orthodoxy and Russian academic researches on China.

 After the father Maxim's death in 1712 and there was a request for a new priest accelerated the mission's organization.
 In 1714, Archimandrite Ilarion (Lezhaysky) was sent to Beijing with icons, church utensils, liturgical books, and a mitre.
 In 1716, the mission arrived in the Qing Empire, where its members were warmly received and enrolled in imperial service.
 They were provided state housing near the Albazinian church and temporary allowances.
 In addition to a one-time grant from the Board of Foreign Affairs (Lifanyuan), they received monthly salaries.
 The Manchu government treated the missionaries as it did Chinese subjects, as they served the spiritual needs of the Qing guard's Russian Company, composed of Albazinian captives and other Russians in the Qing Empire.
 In Russia, the mission was placed under the jurisdiction of the Siberian metropolitans, based in Tobolsk.

 The Second Mission was granted a prestigious location in central Beijing at the ambassadorial compound, near the imperial city, government offices, and commercial streets, previously reserved for vassal princes.
 With Qing government funding, a stone church dedicated to the Presentation of the Lord was built at the Southern Compound (Nanguan), distinct from the Northern Compound (Beiguan) where Albazinians lived.
 The church, constructed using traditional Chinese techniques, housed the Saint Nicholas icon and served Russian trade caravans visiting Beijing.
 It withstood the 1730 Beijing earthquake, which killed around 75,000 people in Beijing and destroyed many buildings, including the original Albazinian chapel.
 A new church dedicated to the Dormition of the Theotokos was later built on its site.

 After Peter I's death, Russian missionaries did not actively spread Orthodoxy among Chinese or Manchus, neither took part in court intrigues.
 The mission focused on maintaining the faith among Albazinians, fulfilling Russian government diplomatic tasks, and supporting trade caravans.
 Its students studied Chinese and Manchu.
 Due to these characteristics, Qing authorities treated the mission leniently, sparing it from persecutions faced by other Christian groups.

-Since 1760s, restrictions on Russian trade caravans and intermittent halts in Russo-Qing border trade reduced Russian merchant visits to China.
+Since the 1760s, restrictions on Russian trade caravans and intermittent halts in Russo-Qing border trade reduced Russian merchant visits to China.
 Russian envoys also failed to secure Qing permission for a secular diplomatic mission in Beijing.
 Consequently, the spiritual mission effectively became Russia's diplomatic mission and the primary reliable source of information on Qing affairs.